Azure/retail-ai-enhanced-search/docs/03_Solution_Quickstart.md

 #### (14) Data Ingestion -> Run the job

-Once the network approvals is done manually, Run the container job responsible for ingesting data in CosmosDB using Python script.
+Once the network approvals is done manually, you will notice a container job which calls the 'CreateIndex.Py' script for data ingestion.
+Run the container job responsible for ingesting data in CosmosDB using Python script.

 ![IngestionJobRunning](../media/03_CallJobforIngestion.PNG)